 One key strategy to recalling information is to self-test.
-As you compile and address content areas from the exam, a theory called "the testing effect" shows that learning is enhanced by the act of recalling information after exposure (Dobson, J.L. and Linderholm, 2015).
+As you compile and address content areas from the exam, a theory called "the testing effect" shows that learning is enhanced by the act of recalling information after exposure1.
 This simply means that by reading information, recalling and reviewing as much as possible (self-test) and then re-reading the information, retention was found to be greater than just reading and taking notes.